Types of bowel changes you

 feeling that your bowels haven’t emptied properly

 If you’re having bowel issues, don’t be afraid to speak up.
-Your doctor is there to help you and can prescribe a treatment tailored to your needs.
+Your doctors are there to help you and can prescribe a treatment tailored to your needs.

 Here are some ways to take control:

 Stay hydrated and drink plenty of water.
 If you’re having trouble with frequent trips to the bathroom, this will help get you back to normal from constipation.
 Fluids will also rehydrate you after having diarrhoea.

 Avoid or decrease your intake of spicy and greasy foods, as well as coffee, tea, fizzy drinks and alcohol (these are all drinks that can irritate your digestive system).

 If you have occasional urgent bowel movements, try keeping a food diary for a while.
 This might help you see connections between the foods you eat and the urgency of bowel movements.